hschilling/OpenMDAO-Framework/docs/design-doc/case_recording.rst

 OpenMDAO version
     The version of OpenMDAO used to generate this case recording file Constants
     The constants of the model including values.
-This includes many of the framework variables such as options for drivers.
+This includes many of the framework variables such as options for drivers Expressions
-Expressions
     Mathematical expressions used to define objectives and constraints Variable Metadata
-    The variables in the model are described in terms of are they inputs or outputs, type ( e.g. Float ), default value, allowed values, copying options, and more
+    The variables in the model are defined in terms of whether are they inputs or outputs, type ( e.g. Float ), default value, allowed values, copying options, and more
 Driver info
-    Variable metadata
+    Drivers are defined by their name in the model, parameters, equality and inequality constraints, objectives, and what variables are being recorded for that driver in its cases.

 Driver Info
 ===========